Eucalyptus megacornuta: Description

 The tree typically grows to a height of 4 to 12 m with a crown of up to about 6 m wide.
 E. megacornuta has the habit of a small tree or shrub with a smooth brown to grey-red and green trunk and smooth bark over the length of the trunk and branches.

 The dull, green, thick and concolorous adult leaves have a disjunct arrangement.
 The leaf blade has lanceolate to elliptic shape that is basally tapered.

 It produces large yellow-green flowers that occur from July to October in the species' native range.
 Each simple, axillary conflorescence is made up of three to seven flowered umbellasters on broadly flattened peduncles.
 The fruits or capsules are clustered and sessile on a flattened peduncle.
 They have a campanulate shape with one prominent rib with many weak ribs.
 The capsules are 1.8 to 4 cm in length and 2.2 to 2.5 cm wide with three exserted valves.

 Taxonomy

-The species was formally described by botanist Charles Austin Gardner in 1942 as part of the work Contributiones Florae Australiae Occidentalis as published in the Journal of the Royal Society of Western Australia.
-The type specimen was collected by Gardner in 1935 near Ravensthorpe.
+The species was formally described in 1943 by Charles Austin Gardner in the Journal of the Royal Society of Western Australia from specimens he collected near Ravensthorpe.
 The specific epithet (megacornuta) means "large-horned", referring to the operculum.

 E. megacornuta is very similar in appearance to the closely related Beaufort Inlet Mallee (Eucalyptus newbeyi) and Burdett's mallee (Eucalyptus burdettiana).